Illinois River Water Quality

 A stonefly, which is an indicator of good water quality since they are intolerant to many pollutants.

-Annie Sales, our Green Infrastructure Program Manager, helping perform a fish survey.
+Annie Sales, IRWP Program Manager, helping perform a fish survey.

 Little drops of water, little grains of sand, make the mighty ocean and the pleasant land.